isacsahlberg/grabAreena/README.md

 - The language of the data set itself (i.e. the output) is Finnish
 - The yle website doesn't have data for all days of the year, only 1-2 days backwards, and a handful of days forward.
-- Due to the html data used being so un-clean, it's kind of hopeless to try and even separate composer vs. piece... 😒
+- Due to the html data used being so un-clean, it's kind of hopeless to try and even separate composer vs. piece... 😒 In fact, sometimes the time is given with an extra space as "HH: MM", ruining the separation of pieces

 ### Requirements:
 - ```python3``` -- only non-standard package is ```termcolor```